Perceived Intensities of Normal and Shear Skin Stimuli using a Wearable Haptic Bracelet: Introduction

 \section{Introduction}

-In the real world, mechanical properties of objects, such as mass, stiffness, and temperature, are mostly perceived via touch (Fig.~\ref{fig:proposed}(a)).
+In the real world, mechanical properties of objects, such as mass, stiffness, and temperature, can be perceived via touch (Fig.~\ref{fig:proposed}(a)).
 Haptic devices aim to recreate the same feeling for virtual interactions.
 Many multi-degree-of-freedom fingertip devices have been developed to render the interaction forces during active exploration/manipulation tasks in a virtual environment, as shown in Fig.~\ref{fig:proposed}(b)~\cite{Suchoski2018, Leonardis2017}.
-A combination of their degrees of freedom of these devices and the high density of mechanoreceptors in the fingerpad are thought to improve the performance and perceived realism of manipulation tasks.
+The combination of the shear and normal skin stimulation provided by these devices and the high density of mechanoreceptors in the fingerpad result in strong performance and perceived realism of manipulation tasks in virtual environments~\cite{Schorr2017}.

 However, fingertip devices must be miniaturized to reduce encumbrance.
 Such a requirement complicates the design and increases the cost of actuators, which must have relatively large output force, small size and light weight.
-Furthermore, users cannot be asked to wear fingertip devices during certain applications, e.g.\ in situations where it is desirable to leave the fingertips free to interact with physical objects, as during augmented reality.
-We examine a different approach to artificial haptic feedback by relocating the delivery of haptic sensation from the fingertip to the forearm.
-In doing so, the mechanical properties of manipulated virtual objects are rendered on the arm (Fig.~\ref{fig:proposed}(c)).

-Asking users to interact with virtual environments through their fingers but giving haptic feedback to their arm cannot provide perfectly realistic feedback.
-Instead, we posit that haptic signals, which merely hint at the real properties of an object, might be sufficient to create interpretable or ``believable" interactions.
-Previous perception studies showed that visual cues have a significant impact on the overall perception when accompanied by haptic feedback~\cite{Ernst2002, Srinivasan1996, Jang2014}.
-This trend shows the potential of turning the typical requirement of realism into a new requirement of believability for a virtual manipulation task.
-In this context, believable haptic feedback conveys information about fingertip contact and material properties of objects, and is informative about the performance of actions without increasing cognitive or attentional load in the user, such that it qualitatively adds to (rather than detracts from) the user experience.
+Furthermore, there are certain applications where fingertips should be left free to interact with physical objects, as during augmented reality.
+In these situations, users cannot wear fingertip devices which would interfere with these physical objects.